amoradinejad/limHaloPT/README.md

       free(z_mean);
 ```

-By default, in additionn to having th eoutput in main() function for mean brightness temprature, biases, shot and clustering components of power spectrum, when computing the clustering and shot powers, individual loop contributions (in the former) and individual beyon-Possion contribution to the shot (in the latter), are also saved to output files which are stored in "Output" directory.
+By default, in additionn to having th eoutput in main() function for mean brightness temprature, biases, shot and clustering components of power spectrum, when computing the clustering and shot powers, individual loop contributions (in the former) and individual beyon-Possion contribution to the shot (in the latter), are also saved to output files which are stored in "Output" directory. <br>

 <br>